markmac99/weather/BatteryMonitorV2/README.md

 * install the 8266 board as explained [here](https://arduino-esp8266.readthedocs.io/en/latest/installing.html)
 * Select board `Lolin(Wemos) D1 R2 and Mini`
 * Install the `PubSubClient` library by Nick O'Leary.
-* Rename `siteinfo.h.sample` to `siteinfo.h` and then update the file with your site-specific information.
+* Copy `siteinfo.h.sample` to `siteinfo.h` and then update the file with your site-specific information.
 This file stores your Wifi details, MQ server and topic details, and a scaling factor you will adjust to get the voltage correct.
 For now, leave it at 24.4 which will be roughly right for 12V input.

-Now compile the sketch and deploy it to your Wemos D1 Mini.
-The code will publish to a topic "sensors/batteries/`topicname`/voltage" so if you were monitoring say a weatherstation you might set topicname to "weatherstation".
+* The appllication will publish to an MQ topic "sensors/batteries/`topicname`/voltage" for example if you are monitoring a weatherstation you might set topicname to "weatherstation".

+* Now compile the sketch and deploy it to your Wemos D1 Mini.

 ## Calibration
 Out of the box its likely the reported voltage will be initially incorrect.

 To calibrate it:

 * Apply +12V to the input socket or pads (whichever you chose earlier)
 * Using a multimeter measure the exact input voltage.
 * Monitor MQ for the sensors/battery topic and note the reported voltage.